Here’s why and how to balance your training with quality sleep and recovery, which is just as important as training hard.

 Don’t nap, obey the buzzer, try getting a jump start… Read more tips on how to fight jet lag from professional triathlete Chris Leiferman.

-Some people are naturally solid sleepers, while others require help to improve sleep quality.
-Try these simple but effective tips from well-rested athletes.
+Some people are naturally solid sleepers, while others require help to sleep well.
+Try these simple but effective sleep tips from well-rested athletes.

 If exercise as stress relief stops working for you, maybe you’re doing it wrong?
 Press reset and read what kind of exercise is optimal for stress relief.